What can we know about that which we cannot even imagine?

 Unfortunately though, the combination of the original formal system with that new axiom is, strictly speaking, a more powerful formal system than the original one.
-Moreover, \textit{that} new, more powerful formal system is itself subject to exactly the same kind of Godelian impossibility theorems as those applying to the original formal system, just referring to a different proposition.
-And of course, those new impossibility theorems in that new formal system could themselves be resolved by introducing yet another axiom, resulting in a yet more powerful formal system~\cite{barrow2011godel}.
+Moreover, \textit{that} new, more powerful formal system is itself subject to the first incompleteness theorem of G{\"o}del, just referring to a different mathematical statement (i.e., a different ``well-formed formula'', to use proper terminology) to the first use of the theorem.
+And of course, this conclusion concerning that new statement in that new formal system could itself be resolved by introducing yet another axiom, resulting in a yet more powerful formal system~\cite{barrow2011godel}.
 This sequence of increasingly powerful systems has no upper limit --- each new formal system is strictly more powerful than the ones below it whose incompleteness theorems it obviates.

+In fact, the \textit{second} incompleteness theorem of G{\"o}del proves that there is no way to prove that a sufficiently powerful formal system is consistent and can prove all true mathematical statements one could state in terms of that formal system.
+No matter how we augment a proof in a formal system, no matter how we combine it with other proofs in that formal system, there will be proofs in the formal systems higher in the hierarchy that it can never replicate.\footnote{Interestingly, while there is no upper limit to this sequence of formal systems / simulations, there \textit{is} a lower limit; it is the formal system that arises in G{\"o}del's incompleteness theorem, whose axioms include those of Peano's arithmetic.
+(In weaker formal systems it is not even be possible to perform Peano arithmetic operations.)